 carry forward, and perform a full cluster restart.

 This includes any internal indices created in 5.x, such as the

 Make sure all 5.x indices have been deleted before upgrading to 7.15.2.
 Elasticsearch 7.15.2 will fail to start if any 5.x indices are present.

 The recommended path is to upgrade to 6.8 before upgrading to 7.15.2.
 This makes it easier to identify the changes you need to make to upgrade and enables you to perform a rolling upgrade with no downtime.

 A single click in the Elastic Cloud console can upgrade a cluster to a newer version, add more processing capacity, change plugins, and enable or disable high availability, all at the same time.
 During the upgrade process, Elasticsearch, Kibana, X-Pack and the officially included plugins are upgraded simultaneously.

 Although upgrading your Elastic Cloud clusters is easy, you still need to address breaking changes that affect your application.
-Minor version upgrades, upgrades from 5.6 to 6.x, and all other cluster configuration changes can be performed with no downtime.
+Minor version upgrades, upgrades from 6.8 to 7.15.2, and all other cluster configuration changes can be performed with no downtime.

 To avoid downtime when a full cluster restart is required: